College, University, and School Law

 - advice on Board issues: governance, bylaws, votes and minutes, Chapter 180/180A compliance, conflict of interest policies, trustee liability, executive compensation, advisory boards, signatory authority, Form 990/Form PC;

-- advice on fundraising and development issues: gift acceptance policies, gift agreements, donor intent research, AGO inquiries, endowment utilization, tax concerns, trust and estate administration;
+- advice on endowments, fundraising and development issues: gift acceptance policies, gift agreements, donor intent research, AGO inquiries, endowment utilization, tax concerns, trust and estate administration;

 - legal, compliance and risk management reviews and audits;